 21- Ultimate Duck House

 If your homestead is in an area that has a lot of wildlife you will need a predator-proof fowl house.
-These free duck house plans will show you how to build a safe house for your flock that is predator-proof.
+These free duck house plans on youtube will show you how to build a safe house for your flock that is predator-proof.

 This YouTube tutorial will guide you through the step by step building process that will prevent predators from gaining access to the inside of the duck house and killing the flock.